William J. Kayatta Jr.: Federal judicial service

 On January 23, 2012, President Barack Obama nominated Kayatta to serve as a United States Circuit Judge of the United States Court of Appeals for the First Circuit.
 Kayatta nominated to a seat vacated by Judge Kermit Lipez, who assumed senior status at the end of 2011.
-He received a hearing before the Senate Judiciary Committee on March 14, 2012, and his nomination was reported to the floor on April 19, 2012, by voice vote, with Senator Sessions and Senator Lee recorded as voting no.
+He received a hearing before the Senate Judiciary Committee on March 14, 2012, and his nomination was reported to the floor on April 19, 2012, by voice vote, with Senators Jeff Sessions and Mike Lee recorded as voting no.

 Kayatta's confirmation hearing before the Senate Judiciary Committee was uncontroversial.
 His nomination needed only confirmation by the full Senate, but the process was stalled by GOP filibusters for a series of tactical reasons, such as to block the consideration of another of President Obama's judicial appointments, Robert E. Bacharach.
 With the adjournment of the Senate session on January 2, 2013, the nomination expired.

 On January 3, 2013, he was renominated to the same judgeship.
 On February 7, 2013, the Senate Judiciary Committee reported his nomination to the floor by voice vote, with Senator Jeff Sessions recorded as a no vote.
 The Senate confirmed his nomination on February 13, 2013, by a 88–12 vote.
 He received his commission on February 14, 2013.
+Kayatta assumed senior status on October 31, 2024.

 Notable cases

-In August 2017, Kayatta wrote for the divided en banc circuit when it rejected a lawsuit seeking to give Puerto Ricans the right to vote, over the dissents of Judges Lipez, Juan R. Torruella, and Ojetta Rogeriee Thompson.
+In August 2017, Kayatta wrote for the divided en banc circuit when it rejected a lawsuit seeking to give Puerto Ricans the right to vote, over the dissents of Judges Lipez, Juan R. Torruella, and O. Rogeriee Thompson.

 In April 2020, Kayatta wrote for the unanimous panel when it found that the Board of Immigration Appeals had erred in denying asylum in the United States to a domestic abuse survivor without considering her particular allegations.